New SUV is next step in VW’s post-scandal electric offensive

 The new model comes close on the heels of the German company’s first vehicle built on its electric-only platform, the ID.3 compact, that went on sale in September.
 The ID.3 is not, however, coming to the United States, where larger vehicles such as SUVs increasingly rule the market.

 The ID.4 is by contrast “designed as a world car,” according to Volkswagen brand head Ralf Brandstaetter.
-It will launch in the U.S. early next year, with Volkswagen offering three years free unlimited charging on 470 stations belonging to the Electrify America fast-charging network, which aims to enable longer-distance travel.
+It will launch in the U.S. early next year, with Volkswagen offering three years free unlimited charging on 470 stations belonging to the Electrify America fast-charging network.

 The company says prices start at $39,995 before the potential $7,500 U.S. federal tax credit.
 The first edition will have range of 250 miles, charging to full in 7 1/2 hours at home, or up to 80% in 38 minutes at a fast-charging station.
 Volkswagen says eventually it will have a lower-cost $35,000 version with less range.